 Develops a basic understanding of plant and animal form, function, and relationships.
-Prepares students who have a deficiency in high school biology or may require a refresher course before beginning college-level biology.
-Taught as pass/fail, the course can be taken in subsequent semesters as necessary until course objectives are completed.
-The credits are not applicable to any of the college's academic programs, although high school level biology or higher may be required for entrance into certain college level programs.
-Credits do not transfer.
+Prepares students who have a deficiency in high school biology.
+Credits cannot be included in any of the college's academic programs.
 Lecture 4 hours per week.

 BIO 101-102 General Biology I-II (4 cr.)
 (4 cr.)